 Buy coffee whole beans

 Ground coffee quickly loses its aroma.
-This is because coffee begins oxidizing as soon as you grind it.
 That is why I recommend buying whole coffee beans.
 In this way, coffee can be stored more effectively and without having to deal with any loss of taste.
-You can wait until your first brew to grind right before for ultimate freshness.

 Don't let your coffee sit on the shelf for too long